A King Alone

-Un roi sans divertissement (lit. "a king without distraction"), published in English as A King Alone, is a 1947 novel by the French writer Jean Giono.
+A King Alone (Un roi sans divertissement) is a 1947 novel by the French writer Jean Giono.
 The narrative is set between 1843 and 1848 in the French Prealps and follows a police officer who discovers unpleasant truths about himself during a murder investigation.
 It was the first book by Giono to be published after World War II and marks the beginning of a new phase in the author's oeuvre.

-The book was the basis for the 1963 film A King Without Distraction, directed by François Leterrier from a screenplay by Giono.
+The book was the basis for the 1963 film A King Without Distraction and the 2021 comic book Un roi sans divertissement.

 Origin

 Jean Giono was a pacifist and had participated in the journal La Gerbe which was seen with suspicion after World War II.
 He was imprisoned in 1944 by commissars from the French Resistance and blacklisted by the Conseil national des écrivains.
 Un roi sans divertissement was written in the autumn of 1946.
 The lyrical prose and humanism of Giono's works from the interwar period were replaced by pessimism and sarcastic humor, which came to characterize many of the author's post-war novels.